 ► How to be sure you’re getting plenty of Vitamin C each day

 ► Why one scientific paper describes the Rosa genus as “a treasure waiting for further exploration”

 Shining like red jewels as they decorate a thorny briar, rose hips benefits are spread to the world around them.
 Birds, mammals and insects alike feast on their tart pulp, filling their bellies with bountiful nutrients.
 In return, through an ancient act of reciprocity, those same foragers spread rose seeds far and wide.
 Many species of wild roses are commonly found growing throughout the northern hemisphere.

-Herbalist Susan Marynowksi points out, “Most Americans are getting plenty of Vitamin C in their diets, while we are sometimes deficient in the other nutrients provided by dried and/or heated plant preparations, such as minerals and flavonoids and polyphenols.”
 The best way to ensure you are getting lots of Vitamin C is to eat a variety of fresh whole fruits and vegetables just after they have been harvested.
+But even when dried or heated, rest assured that some Vitamin C still remains in the rose hips.